9.75 miles of hiking • 2000' elevation gain • 1 night

 10 miles of hiking • 1250' elevation gain • 1 night

 Checked some of the little lakes/ponds I found earlier in spring in snow - wanted to see how they look in the summer.
 Swam in 4.
 Ate so much berries I got stomach ache.
 Met 2 rangers (while on trail) and got my permit checked.
-Saw a dozen of elk in one of the meadows (was slow with my camera), then another lone elk.
+Saw a dozen of elk (was slow with my camera), then another lone elk on the way back.
 Sitting by one lake & drying up I observed a mouse diving under water for extended periods of time (not kidding), only swimming up to take a breath; it took several dives until it was done foraging and run ashore by my feet.

 9 miles of hiking • 1500' elevation gain •